 Medicare permits midlevel providers (nurse practitioners and physician assistants) or staff to perform certain services and have them billed under a supervising physician, which pays a higher amount.
 But if there is no physician present or they are not involved in the patient’s care, such billing may be fraudulent.

-The FDA only approves drugs for certain uses, marked as “indicated” uses on the label.
-Government healthcare programs only reimburse for those indicated uses of drugs.
 Off-label marketing happens when pharmaceutical companies market their drugs to doctors for non-indicated uses, usually to increase drug sales.
 False claims result if this marketing causes doctors to submit claims to the government for these off-label drug uses.
 A Medicare fraud whistleblower can help reduce the hundreds of millions of dollars of fraudulent submissions to Medicare and Medicaid.

-These false claims arise from the violation of Medicaid rules requiring pharmaceutical manufacturers to give the government the lowest price of any purchaser.
+These false claims arise from the violation of Medicaid rules requiring pharmaceutical manufacturers to give the government the lowest price for any purchaser.
 Ways that pharmaceutical manufacturers commit fraud include concealing the actual best price or by pricing deals between pharmaceutical companies and favored customers, such as chain drug stores.

 Compounding pharmacies prepare unique prescription drugs to meet the needs of individual customers.
 For example, if an elderly patient is unable to swallow, a compound pharmacy may crush her pills into a paste.
-Compound drugs are often reimbursed at many times the rate of standard drugs, making them an easy target for fraud.

 One example of this type of fraud is when the compounding pharmacy markets to patients who do not need the specialized formula, which can result in both unlawful kickbacks and prescriptions that are not medically necessary.
-Another example is where a compound pharmacy uses generic bulk products in their formulas (which are not covered by Medicare) and bills for the brand-name prescriptions.

 Pharmacies sometimes dispense a generic drug in place of the brand name drug on the patient’s prescription to get a better reimbursement rate from the government.
 Billing government healthcare programs for these substituted drugs can violate the False Claims Act.